 Shopify was once viewed as a tool for just small businesses, more like a step up from having an Etsy store, or the e-commerce version of Squarespace.
 Since then, it’s evolved quite a bit as a platform you need to consider when you’re thinking about e-commerce, regardless of the size of your business.
 We’ve helped both small businesses who are getting started, and large established businesses scale on Shopify.

-Okay, let’s jump into the weeds a little bit and talk about why we love Shopify (and why you should consider it).
+Okay, let’s jump into the weeds a little bit and talk about when to use Shopify and why we love this platform (and why you should consider it).

 1. You Can Build Fast and Be Effective

 It can be your MVP that generates sales

 You’ll hear the term ‘MVP’ or ‘minimum viable product’ thrown around a lot in our growth department.
 That’s because it’s effective, and often the best strategy for small businesses.
 The concept here is that you get up the first version of your website up quickly, so you can create revenue and continue to grow from there.

 To put this into context, a custom e-commerce website generally takes 5 to 10 months (depending on complexity) to build.
 With Shopify, a similar project would take between 6 to 10 weeks.
 This is because Shopify does all of the heavy lifting on setting up the base of your store, from security to the checkout system, and shipping options just being a few decisions and button clicks away.

 With Shopify’s platform handling the majority of the backend logistics out of the box, you’re able to focus on design, messaging, and user experience.
 Answer and plan around questions such as – How do you want your brand presented?
 Why should people buy your product?
 How would my customers shop at my store?

 2. It Directly Integrates with Facebook, Google and Amazon

 It’s a match made in digital marketing heaven.